 • Supervise your baby at play.

-stimulating with different colors.
-Newborns prefer black and white, while primary colors appeal to babies 3 to 6
+different colors.
+Newborns prefer black and white, while primary colors appeal to babies 3 to 6 months of age.

 • Mobiles and musical toys